MateuszSnamina/bfpt/README.md

 # Bfpt

 ## What it is

+# Bfpt solver

-Bfpt (Brute Force Perturbation Theory) is a numeric solver of quantum Hamiltonian eigenproblem for finite discrete one dimensional periodic systems.
+`Bfpt` (Brute Force Perturbation Theory) is a numeric solver of quantum Hamiltonian eigenproblem for finite discrete one dimensional periodic systems.

 The solver performs exact denationalization (ED) in a subspace of the system Hilbert space.
 The subspace is constructed in a spirit of perturbation calculus.
 The construction starts with the `0`-th order subspace filled exclusively with quantum states provded (as an input) by the solver user.
 Then the next order subspaces are constructed iteratively: The `(n+1)`-th order subspace is the `n`-th order subspace extended by the Hamiltonian image of the `n`-th order subspace.
 The solver user defines the target subspace order.
 Having the desired subspace constructed, Hamiltonian restricted to the subspace is diagonalized using a spare matrices numeric method.